arykov/arykov.github.com/_posts/2016-05-06-crystal-identitypropagation.md

 ---
 layout: post
-title: "Identity Propogation from Crystal Reports Enterprise to Oracle DB"
+title: "Identity Propagation from Crystal Reports Enterprise to Oracle DB"
 description: ""
 category:
 tags: [reporting, business objects, crystal reports, SAP, java, jdbc]
 ---

 I encountered a curious puzzle while upgrading a simple WebSphere application and its reports running in Business Objects Enterprise.
 It was designed in a way that all database query results were dependent on Oracle DB connection user identity.
+And client had no appetite for changing it.

 Historically each application and BOE user had a corresponding Oracle DB user id and functionality was easy to achieve.
 This approach, however, came with its set of problems.
 Maintaining a large number of such users and synching passwords is no small feat.
 Connection pooling is impossible.